-In Figure \ref{fig:cluster_cm} we show examples of stellar color-magnitude diagrams for a variety of well-known galactic globular star clusters, as well as the Local Group dwarf galaxy Leo I. These data were taken from the MeanObject table, and hence represent the mean of the measurements on individual exposures.
+In Figure \ref{fig:cluster_cm} we show examples of stellar \gps $v$ \gps-\ips color-magnitude diagrams for a variety of well-known Galactic globular star clusters, as well as the Local Group dwarf galaxy Leo I. These PSF magnitude data were taken from the MeanObject table, and hence represent the mean of the measurements on individual exposures (and so go no deeper than a single exposure).
 Despite the crowded nature of these fields, the stellar sequences are still quite tightly defined.